 Especially in that hole.

 This is what pain leaves behind.
-The shock, the loss, the disappointment, the weight, the loneliness.
+The shock, the fear, the loss, the disappointment, the weight, the loneliness.
 They leave a great cavernous, disgusting hole.
 Maybe it’s there gaping wide open.
 Maybe it’s been patched up.
 Either way, you can’t unsee it.
 You can’t make it not have happened.
 It’s just there.

 So, what do we do with it?
 Do we bury it?
 Run from it?
 Embrace it?
 Wallow in it?